Italian cycling holidays

 Our family tours follow dedicated bike paths and quiet roads, with shorter stages so little legs never feel overwhelmed.
 Lake Garda, the Adige cycle path through South Tyrol and the Euganean Hills are three of our most loved destinations for families: easy riding, stunning scenery and thermal baths to round off the day.
 Family-friendly hotels, discounts for children and teenagers, and bikes and attachments for every age mean you can focus on the fun part.
 Learn more about our family cycling holidays.

 Italy has a wealth of places to explore by bike, from north to south.
 In the north, the Adige cycle path from the Dolomites to Lake Garda is one of the most scenic and well-loved routes in the country, and the Veneto region offers a world of its own: Palladian villas, the Euganean Hills, the Venice lagoon and a network of quiet roads that reward slow exploration.
 Tuscany offers iconic landscapes between Pisa, Florence and Siena, while Umbria delivers a quieter, greener alternative with medieval villages and ancient forests.
 Down south, Puglia and Salento are hard to beat for atmosphere, food and the colour of the sea.
 And if you want to combine cycling with a bit of sailing, our bike and barge tour from Mantua to Venice is in a category of its own.
+For those who love to travel through taste as much as through landscapes, Piedmont is another perfect fit.
+We’ve gathered in this article the best food to try while cycling in Piermont

 Spring (April to June) and autumn (September to October) are ideal almost everywhere in Italy: pleasant temperatures, beautiful light and fewer crowds.
 Summer is perfectly manageable in the north and along the Adriatic coast, where sea breezes keep things comfortable, but can be demanding in Tuscany and central Italy if you are not used to the heat.
-Puglia and Salento are wonderful in May, June and September.
-If you are flexible, avoiding August is a good idea.

 We offer self-guided tours that are perfect for cycling at your own pace and in total freedom.
 We provide all the necessary information, materials, maps, and route descriptions.
 All you have to do is pedal!
 If you prefer to ride within a group and follow the tour leader, check out our bike and boat tour from Mantua to Venice.